Sisu Auto: Engines

-Cummins was used for the first time in 1966-1968.
+Cummins was used for the first time in 1966–1968.
 The model was Cummins Vale V8 which caused a lot of warranty costs.
 Next time Cummins came into use in 1978; the 6-cylinder engines gained soon a good reputation pushing aside the other engine makes and Cummins became almost an exclusive engine supplier for Sisu trucks.
 It maintained its position until the 1990s.

 In 1997 Renault started a component supply partnership with Sisu.
 In parallel with Renault Engines, American Mack came to the selection.
 The 2002 introduced Sisu with 630-hp Caterpillar C-18 engine raised Sisu to new level of power.
 For a while Sisu had in its selection most powerful serial produced lorry of Europe.

 Valmet engines were used occasionally in various Sisu models since 1969.
 The first version was a four-cylinder type 411 available for Kontio-Sisu LP-138.
 Later a horizontally mounted 611 was used to power the modular chassis SB-127 "Moni-Sisu" designated for buses and special vehicles.
-Also some 1980s produced S-type Sisu's used Valmet.
+Also some 1980s produced S-type Sisus used Valmet.
 Valmet was the dominant engine in military vehicles during the 1980s.
 They were dropped off from selection in the 1990s because the engines were not powerful enough and did not fulfill the emission regulations for on-road use.

 Various other engine models were used in small numbers.
 Due to delivery problems of Leyland in the 1950s, Perkins diesels were offered as an option for K-28 for a short time.
 During 1960s Kärppä-Sisu K-35 was available with BMC diesel.
 SAT had Ford Dagenham diesels in engine selection in 1958–1972 and they were available for Nalle-Sisu KB-24, KB-124 and KB-121 models.
 AEC engines were used in 1970 to power some rail vehicles and buses.
 The Sisu terminal tractors as well as mobile crane chassis used typically customer-designated engines; common options were Cummins, Deutz, Fiat/Iveco, Leyland, Perkins, Scania and Volvo.
 DAF delivered horizontally mounted six-cylinder engines for Sisu bus chassis in the middle of the 1980s, shortly before the production of bus chassis ceased.

 Petrol engines came back into use in NA-110GT which uses GM V8 engine, and NA-140BT with Rover V8.